chiroptical/slurm-bank/README.md

 PriorityUsageResetPeriod=NONE
 ```

 The `crc-bank.py` takes care of resetting "RawUsage" for you.
-This bank enforces
+The bank enforces
 two limits:

-1. A service unit limit: How many compute hours is an account (group) allowed
+1. A service unit limit: How many compute hours is an account allowed
    to use?
 2. A data limit: How long does the proposal last?